-Longer articles mean more time spent on page, which is great SEO content creation practice.
+Longer articles mean more time spent on a page, which is great SEO content creation practice.

 But so many people ignore the most vital part – Your content has to actually be engaging!

-The best SEO content creation results come from blogs that are chocked full with about 2’000 words, but how do you keep this mini essay interesting?
+The best SEO content creation results come from blogs that are chocked full of about 2’000 words, but how do you keep this mini-essay interesting?
 How do you ensure your readers don’t zone out and click off halfway through?
-Here at Digital Funnel HQ we’ve compiled our top 10 tips for improving your long read content creation.
+Here at Digital Funnel HQ, we’ve compiled our top 10 tips for improving your long-read content creation.

 1. Visually Appealing Content

-It’s far easier to digest and retain information when its presented in a neat graphic, so use this to your advantage.
+It’s far easier to digest and retain information when it’s presented in a neat graphic, so use this to your advantage.
 Intersperse your long read with some tasteful visuals which will effectively act as a breather for your reader.
-If a blog posts only contains text readers tend to jump off page almost immediately, add some colour and don’t have your post appear like some sort of college thesis.
-There are tons of free platforms with premium features where you can create your own graphics, like Canva, or even platforms like Unsplash where you can pick up some free, high quality stock photos, so when it comes to crafting engaging SEO content creation, graphics are a must.
+If a blog post only contains text readers tend to jump off the page almost immediately, add some colour and don’t have your post appear like some sort of college thesis.
+There are tons of free platforms with premium features where you can create your own graphics, like Canva, or even platforms like Unsplash where you can pick up some free, high-quality stock photos, so when it comes to crafting engaging SEO content creation, graphics are a must.